liebannam/pipes/README.txt

 	Sometimes it compiles but can't load or link libraries.
 Or something.
 Which is sad and means...go back to beginning and figure out compiler issues.
 Sorry :( (3) there are a lot of notebooks, many correspond to examples in the paper. you can use them to see some of the calling syntax and possible uses.
-Partial list of them:
+        Beginner:
+                --Pipe_tutorial.ipynb: START HERE!
+Intro to basic code setup and functionanlity.
+                --Intro_simulation_7deSeptiembre.ipynb: run a realistic
+                network from existing .inp and .config files.
+                --Intro_simulation_Alameda.ipynb: run a realistic network;
+                reset some network parameters by using writeit.py to rewrite new .inp and .config files
+        Intermediate:
+                  --water_hammer.ipynb: simulate a water hammer in pressurized pipe, check results against textbook waterhammer formula --trajkovic_new.ipynb: simulate pressurization in a single pipe and compare results with dataset
+        More advanced (/less commented):
 		--cythondemo.ipynb (just shows lots of stuff you can do with the wrapped code) --Convergence.ipynb (do a convergence study)
 		--VaryLength.ipynb (vary length of one pipe and simulate new network.